 Increase Walk Time

-Due to his small stature, your cat will not be able to walk as quickly or as far as a dog, so a walk around the block may be all that your kitty can handle.
-Make sure your cat is up to date with vaccinations before taking him outside as cats who venture to the great outdoors are exposed to more diseases.
+Due to their small stature, your cat will not be able to walk as quickly or as far as a dog, so a walk around the block may be all that your kitty can handle.
 Remember to be patient.
 It may take several attempts before your cat is comfortable walking outdoors.

 Fetch has long been known as the most common interactive play between humans and dogs, but you can play fetch with your cat as well.